top of page

 Change your perspective and practice acceptance

-If you can’t change something, break the cycle of negativity by accepting it for what it is.
-E.g. Rather than say “I wish I didn’t have to do this”, change the narrative to “This is what I’m doing right now and I’m going to do it well”.
+When something can’t be changed, break the cycle of negativity by accepting it.
+Instead of “I wish I didn’t have to do this,” try: “This is what I’m doing right now, and I’m going to do it well.”

 Take a break